 For a coal-fueled smoker, we recommend the Dyna-Glo company (as shown in the picture above).
 If you are looking for an electric one, Masterbuilt is your perfect companion.

-Generally, we recommend using a medium temperature, even though it takes longer time, that will allow your salmon to fully absorb the warmth and become tender from inside out.
+Generally, we recommend using a medium temperature, even though it takes a longer time, that will allow your salmon to fully absorb the warmth and become tender from inside out.

-This is for the preservation and taste purposes.
+This is for preservation and taste purposes.
 You cannot use the common table salt for this as its full of iodide and anti-caking agents which may give an awkward metallic taste to your salmon.

 You need to put your salmon on something that is non-reactive (glass or plastic), clean and wide enough to accommodate the fish pieces on it without crowding.
 The container you use can be of any size as long as it is not too tall and fits inside your fridge effortlessly.